shhnjk/allow-unique-origin/README.md

 In this case, `safeBlobUrl` is guaranteed to render in a unique origin no matter how it is used, and thus it cannot lead to an XSS vulnerability in the creating application.

-When a Blob sets a CSP policy that includes the `sandbox` directive, it does not inherit the CSP of the creator.
+When a Blob sets a CSP policy that includes the `allow-unique-origin` sandbox keyword, it does not inherit the CSP of the creator.
 This matches the web's model where loading an iframe with a distinct origin also does not inherit the CSP of the parent page.

 ## Why do we need this?